Mohamed Elneny: Personal life

 In July 2019, the body of a man, believed to be a thief attempting to steal electrical cables, was discovered on Elneny's property in El-Mahalla El-Kubra, Egypt.
 The body was discovered by his father, who immediately reported the incident to the police.
 It is believed that the man was electrocuted trying to steal the cables.

 On 15 May 2021, Arsenal's sponsors Lavazza commenced "urgent talks" with the club after Elneny posted a tweet in support of Palestine during the 2021 Israel–Palestine crisis.
 This resulted in a response from the Board of Deputies of British Jews.
+Arsenal later issued a statement: "As with any employees of Arsenal, our players are entitled to express their views on their own platforms.
+That said, we are speaking to Mo about this so he understands the wider implications of his post … As a club we are committed to confronting and eliminating all forms of discrimination and continue to champion the need for equality and diversity across all areas of life."
+During the Gaza war, Elneny once again expressed his support for Palestine.

+In 2024, Elneny founded his own football club, Elneny FC, who play in the Hertfordshire Senior County League.